 The grant priorities have been broken into priority tiers.
-Tier 1 Priorities align with Goal #1 of this Plan - ensure the consistent collection, accurate maintenance, and dissemination, in accordance with standards, of the MSDI data layers.
+Tier 1 Priorities align with Goals 1-3 of this Plan.
 Tier 2 Priorities are to assist local, tribal, and state governments with implementing GIS programs and data collection efforts in their government planning, business practices, and asset management.